 - Hosting Types Available: As mentioned above make sure the hosting provider you choose allows you to select the proper hosting type based on your need.

 - Support: A good support team is crucial.
 Most hosting providers give you access to 24/7 customer support through phone, email, and live chat.
-If you need help setting up your website, connecting your domain, or have any questions around hosting your website, a support team will help you.
+If you need help setting up your website, connecting your domain, or have any questions about hosting your website, a support team will help you.

 - Customer Feedback: Do your due diligence and look at your potential hosting provider’s past customer reviews and feedback.
 This will give you a sense of their overall performance in terms of speed, uptime, and customer support.